GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Conclusion

 \section{Conclusion}

 We presented a sampling-based quantization method suggesting that the apparent divide between ``simple'' scalar quantization and more expressive vector- or trellis-based methods is smaller than previously believed.
-In the low-bit regime, much of the gap appears to be an \emph{optimization} gap rather than a fundamental limitation of scalar formats.
-By turning per-weight grid assignment into a differentiable discrete optimization problem, \methodname{} substantially improves the accuracy of standard symmetric group-wise scalar quantization at $2$ and $3$ bits, while preserving full compatibility with existing scalar inference kernels and deployment stacks.
+In the low-bit regime, much of the gap appears to be an \emph{optimization} gap rather than a fundamental limitation of deployment-friendly quantization formats.
+By turning per-weight grid assignment into a differentiable discrete optimization problem, \methodname{} substantially improves the accuracy of standard symmetric group-wise scalar quantization at 2 and 3 bits, while preserving full compatibility with existing scalar inference kernels and deployment stacks.
+We further showed that the same idea extends to GGUF K-Quant checkpoints, improving public local-deployment models.

 Although the area of weight quantization is by now very well studied, our work presents a new combination of accuracy, simplicity, and kernel compatibility.
 On dense Llama models, \methodname{} consistently outperforms prior scalar baselines and closes most of the gap to state-of-the-art VQ methods; at ternary precision, it is already competitive with or better than several stronger-bit scalar alternatives.
 At the same time, because \methodname{} does not rely on learned codebooks or specialized decoding schemes, it remains practical at the scale of modern MoE models, where more expressive quantizers are difficult to train and deploy.